sjn/introducing-se/docs.md

 [comment]: # (|||)

 * *«If this reason was un&shy;avail&shy;able to you, would it change your confidence?»*
-* *«... and if not, what other rea&shy;son is keeping you at your level of confidence?»*
+* *«... and if not, what else is keeping you at your level of confidence?»*

 [comment]: # (!!!)